hemathota/cse110-software-engineering/lab1/index.md

 - Post my undergrad, I worked in the industry for a couple of years where I gained hands-on-skills in web development, cloud computing, data engineering, databases and data visualization.
 I felt getting way too comfortable at my work...  :woman_technologist:
 - Hence, to challenge myself and expand my knowlege, I decided to pursue my masters :books:
 - And what a journey it has been - there is so much I have learnt not just technically but also personally as I have stepped out of the comfort zone of my family and loved ones :v:
+- I want to work as a Software Engineering solving challenging problem and writing useful code :desktop_computer:

 ## My Hobbies